Kiribati nationality law: By naturalisation

 Regular naturalisation in Kiribati is acquired by submitting an application to the Citizenship Commission, which is responsible for immigration.
 Applicants must verify that they are of good character; have familiarity with the language, customs, and civil duties of the country; are financially self-sufficient; and intend to reside in the territory.
 They must be able to demonstrate residence in the country for a minimum of seven years.
 Applicants who are approved for naturalisation are required to renounce other nationality.

 Loss of nationality

-I-Kiribati nationals may renounce their nationality provided they have legal majority and capacity and have obtained other nationality, though in times of war, the renunciation may not be allowed Denaturalisation may occur only for those not of I-Kiribati descent, if a person obtained nationality through fraud, false representation, or concealment; if they serve in a foreign military or government; if they exercise rights or privileges granted by a foreign state; or if they voluntarily obtain foreign nationality.
+Kiribati nationals may renounce their nationality provided they have legal majority and capacity and have obtained other nationality, though in times of war, the renunciation may not be allowed Denaturalisation may occur only for those not of I-Kiribati descent, if a person obtained nationality through fraud, false representation, or concealment; if they serve in a foreign military or government; if they exercise rights or privileges granted by a foreign state; or if they voluntarily obtain foreign nationality.